NexPlayer/iOS-SDK/advanced.md

 This method sets the maximum bandwidth for streaming content in NexPlayer, dynamically during playback.

 > **Warning** To dynamically change the maximum bandwidth in the middle of playback, please use this method.
-To take effect, this method should be called after callingopen.
+To take effect, this method should be called after calling open.
 Note that the maximum bandwith can also be set before play begins by setting the `NXProperty,NXPropertyMaxBW`, with `changeMaxBandwidth`.

 This applies in cases with content where there are multiple tracks at different bandwidths (such as in the case of HLS).
 The player will not consider any track over the maximum bandwidth when determining whether a track change is appropriate, even if it detects more bandwidth available.